The Maine Agenda › Golf & Racquet Sports

 How much does a country club membership cost in Greater Portland, Maine?

-No private club in Greater Portland publishes its initiation fee or dues online, so any exact figure you find on a third-party site is unverified.
-The real cost is a stack of charges: a one-time initiation fee or equity buy-in, annual dues that scale with your membership category, a food and beverage minimum, cart or trail fees, and, at member-owned clubs, occasional capital assessments.
-The only reliable number comes from calling the club's membership office directly.
+No country club in Greater Portland posts a per-member rate card, so any exact figure you find on a third-party site is unverified.
+What is public is the aggregate.
+In their most recent Form 990 filings, read August 15, 2026, Portland Country Club collected $4,595,501 in membership dues, The Woodlands Club $5,294,944, Prouts Neck Country Club $2,634,084 and Purpoodock Club $2,256,614.
+None of those filings states a member count, so a per-member figure cannot be calculated from them.
+Your own bill would be a stack: a one-time initiation fee or equity buy-in, annual dues that scale with your category, a food and beverage minimum, cart or trail fees, and, at member-owned clubs, capital assessments.
+For that number you still have to call the membership office.

 Why won't Maine country clubs list their membership prices?